-Until the age of 93, Edna painted each day in her studio at home beginning early in the morning and hand enhances her original stone lithographs, serigraphs and giclee with pastels, oil paint, gold leaf, pencil, ink, conte crayon and charcoal.
+Until the age of 93, Edna painted each day in her studio at home beginning early in the morning and hand enhanced her original stone lithographs, serigraphs and giclee with pastels, oil paint, gold leaf, pencil, ink, conte crayon and charcoal.
 She traveled for special exhibits to promote the Hibel Museum of Art and to join the Edna Hibel Society on overseas trips.
 She would bring home new creations from almost every trip.
-She normally works in oil paint.
-However, in recent years, she worked in watercolors again on a limited basis since she had mastered the techniques as a young person.
-The Hibel Museum of Art has received a wonderful collection of watercolors from the 1930’s and 1940’s which confirms her master watercolor artist status.
+She normally worked in oil paint.
+However, in the last years, she worked in watercolors again on a limited basis since she had mastered the techniques as a young person.
+The Hibel Museum of Art was given a wonderful collection of watercolors from the 1930’s and 1940’s which confirms her master watercolor artist status.

 Edna Hibel was selected by the United Nations World Food program to create “Mother Earth”, an original painting to be used for a United Nations first day cover and limited edition art print published by 1983.
 Later the same image was used as a U.N stamp to commemorate the anniversary the World Federation of United Nations Associations.
 The original painting “Mother Earth” is now in a private collection.
 Edna Hibel was in good company with the other artists selected for United Nations stamps such as Salvadore Dali and Juan Miro.
 The stamps and art were unveiled at the United Nations in New York City.